alexander-scott/Enhanced-Trigger-Box/README.md

 #### Component Fields

+ReferenceType:- This is how you will provide the response access to a specific gameobject.
+You can either use a reference, name or use the gameobject that collides with this trigger box.

 GameObject:- The gameobject that will modified.

-GameObject Name:- If you cannot get a reference for a gameobject you can enter it's name here and it will be found (GameObject.Find()) and modified
+GameObject Name:- If you cannot get a reference for a gameobject you can enter it's name here and it will be found (GameObject.Find())

 Modify Type:- This is the type of modification you want to happen to the gameobject.
 Options are destroy, disable, enable, disable component and enable component.